johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ## Zombie Process Example (optional)
 This section will make use of the `ps` program to demonstrate what happens if the shell does not call `wait()` when it is running (i.e. remove or comment out the call in `shell.c`).
 For more information on the usage of `ps`, please reference its man page.
 Moreover, the repository for this article contains example programs and a Makefile to compile all of the programs.
 A description of what each program does is given in their respective source file.

-Begin by opening up a navigating to the directory where the shell source file is located and ensure that the directory contains the makefile and programs directory as in the repository.
+Begin by opening up a terminal and navigating to the directory where the shell source file is located.
+Ensure that the directory contains the makefile and programs directory as in the repository.
 Finally, run make which will compile the shell and any programs included in `progs/`.

 ## Additional Reading & Sources